Field, Device and Circuit Tech.

 -

 Improved computational methods for the simulation of challenging electromagnetic structures are crucial for advances in key areas of microwave technology.
 This session presents several innovative computational methods to allow for improved modeling for various applications.
-Applications include accurate modeling of RF emission from printed circuit boards, a new fast method for analyzing problems with the volume integral equation, a fast method for analyzing arbitrary H-plane waveguide systems, and a new method for finding the mmW attenuation on printed circuit lines due to surface roughness.
+Applications include accurate modeling of RF emission from printed circuit boards, a new fast method for analyzing problems with the volume integral equation, a fast method for analyzing arbitrary H-plane waveguide systems, and a new method for finding the mm-wave attenuation on printed circuit lines due to surface roughness.

 -